 We never share your personal information to third parties for the purposes of marketing or advertising to you.

-Additionally, if you use Latch Virtual Intercom, we will request you to allow us to collect your location to verify that you are physically near the building before you can contact building residents using the Virtual Intercom.
-We do this to minimize potential misuse of this service and to help ensure that the Virtual Intercom is used as intended – by individuals who are legitimately contacting building residents requesting to gain entry into the building for valid reasons.
+Additionally, if you use Latch Virtual Intercom (whether at a multi-family building or single-family home), we will request you to allow us to collect your location to verify that you are physically near the building or home before you can contact building residents using the Virtual Intercom.
+We do this to minimize potential misuse of this service and to help ensure that the Virtual Intercom is used as intended – by individuals who are legitimately contacting residents requesting to gain entry into the space for valid reasons.
 To use the Virtual Intercom, you do have to allow us to verify your location.
-If you do not allow us to verify your location, you will not be able to use the Virtual Intercom to contact building residents, but this will not affect your use of our other products and services.
-When you allow us to verify your location, we will do so by collecting your GPS location data only while the site is in active use.
+If you do not allow us to verify your location, you will not be able to use the Virtual Intercom to contact residents, but this will not affect your use of our other products and services.
+When you allow us to verify your location, we will do so by collecting your geolocation data only while the site is in active use.
 We will not then continue collecting this information or tracking your movements over time.
 We will not use this information for any other purposes and will not sell it to any third party.
-We will use your GPS information for as long as the Virtual Intercom site is in active use and will not access or use your GPS information again until and unless you use the Virtual Intercom site again.
+We will use your geolocation data for as long as the Virtual Intercom site is in active use and will not access or use your geolocation data again until and unless you use the Virtual Intercom site again.
 For security reasons, when our web page tries to access location information, you are notified and asked to grant permissions.
 Note that each browser has its own policies and methods for requesting this permission.
-We will delete your GPS information from our systems 30 days after we collect it.
+We will delete your geolocation data from our systems 30 days after we collect it.

 When guests and trusted service providers are provided access by a property manager or a resident, the access history of guests throughout a property are viewable by both the resident who invited them and property management to maintain the safety of the building.